Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation

-\mypara{Voting and deliberation} As our model infer voter preferences over the metric elements based only on their ideal points, it might produce inferior aggregated points.
-This is especially problematic where synergies exist between committee members in multiwinner elections; where interdependent items are to be funded in participatory budgeting; or where different sentence ordering alter the meaning of the resulting text.
+A major caveat of our model is that we infer voter preferences over the metric elements based only on their ideal points, while it might be the case that, e.g., voters with identical ideal points have different preferences over other elements of the metric space.
+This is especially problematic, e.g., when dependencies exist between committee members in multiwinner elections; where interdependent items are to be funded in participatory budgeting; or where different sentence ordering alter the meaning of the resulting text.

 One remedy for this might be to incorporate Reality (the status quo) in a process that interleaves voting with deliberation; for instance, similarly in spirit to Reality-aware action plans~\cite{realsoc} and to other works~\cite{iterativeja}, we envision an iterative process where the deliberation phase of each iteration is based on the aggregated point identifying based on the voting phase of the last iteration, following which participants may change their votes; the result of such an iterative process could be an aggregated point that has majority support over the status quo, or else a recognition that the status quo is presently preferred over any aggregated alternative.